Southport ArmedForces Festival

 Terry's Take

-This One Matters More Than Usual in 2026
+This One Matters More Than Usual

-Southport has a genuine connection with the armed forces — Merseyside has always had strong military ties and you feel it in the town in a way that's not performative.
-The Armed Forces Festival on the Promenade is one of those events where the emotion is real.
-The Drumhead Service in particular — an open-air memorial service with serving personnel, veterans, and cadets — is worth attending even if you've never been to anything like it before.
+The Armed Forces Festival on the Promenade captures something real.
+The Drumhead Service in particular, an open-air memorial service with serving personnel, veterans and cadets, is worth attending even if you've never been to anything like it before.
+The emotion is not performed.
+It's the genuine thing.

 What's On

-Festival Programme
+Festival Programme 2026

 Drumhead Service